 Becoming a Foster Family

-The decision to become a foster parent is not one to be taken lightly.
+The decision to become a support parent is not one to be taken lightly.
 It must come, first and foremost from the heart.

-We are looking for parents who have a strong desire to serve the developmentally disabled and disadvantaged populations.
+We are looking for families who have a strong desire to serve individuals with developmental disabilities.
 “The biggest rewards come from the biggest challenges.”

-You will be certified for our adult or child program, depending on your preference.
+You will be approved for our adult or child program, depending on your preference.

 An Overview of Our Certification Process

 We conduct an initial call to determine your eligibility to become a support parent.

 – Every adult in the household must be able to pass a criminal background check.

 – Household members must test negative for TB and be healthy.

 – Own a vehicle with current registration and insurance, a valid driver’s license, and a clean driving record.